 Recognizing the need to educate the public about the value of research and help them understand scientific methodology, this MBARI/Monterey Bay Aquarium (MBA) collaboration allows us to test new ideas for public outreach and education.
-One of MBARI’s joint projects with MBA, Education and Research: Testing Hypotheses (EARTH) lays new groundwork, providing teachers with means for integrating real-time data with existing educational standards and tested curriculum in an interactive and engaging way.
+One of MBARI’s joint projects with MBA, Education and Research: Testing Hypotheses (EARTH) lays new groundwork, providing teachers with a means for integrating real-time data with existing educational standards and tested curriculum in an interactive and engaging way.

 Participants include educators from other research institutions, universities, community colleges, and high schools as well as MBARI and MBA staff.
 Initial efforts of EARTH target high school and undergraduate students, with the ultimate goal of reaching kindergarten through college.
 This effort will enhance online education material on the ocean and resources for teachers already available on MBARI’s Web site and the Aquarium’s ‘E-quarium’ Web site and ‘Learning Center’.